Zuehlke/software-engineering-corner/drafts/terraform-with-provider-from-filesystem.md

 You'll probably need to cater for a number of different operating systems and processor architectures.

+## Possible Gotchas

+When you come to switch back to the provider available from your artifact repo, make sure that you completely reinitialise terraform.
+Delete any existing `.terraform` folder and `.terraform.lock.hcl` from the Terraform root and rerun
+`terraform init -backend-config .\.vars\<local config file>`.
+Unless you do this, you may find that you get an out-of-date provider in your build, which Terraform will have retrieved from its provider cache.

 I hope this helps someone to cut to the chase more quickly than I was able to!